 In the future, you will be able to create a manual based on your choice of effective or publish dates in PDF format.
 Previously filed and retired manuals will be available in the archived

 Yes.
-Based on stakeholder feedback, we will create a new
+Based on stakeholder feedback, we created a new

-Residual Market Manual that will be available by state.
+Residual Market Manual that is available by state.
 This will include all the rules currently in

 Basic Manual Rule 4, Assigned Risk Rates, Assigned Risk Premium Algorithms, and Miscellaneous Rules.

 Yes.
 Based on customer feedback and permission received from International Risk Management Institute Inc. (IRMI), SIC and NAICS codes will be included in the